Safety measures concerning the Coronavirus COVID-19. Read more about the measures.x

 No, the ESM provides loans only to ESM Members, all of which are by definition in the euro area.
 EU countries that do not use the euro as their currency may request assistance from the EU’s Balance of Payments facility.

 No, it is not required.
-Latvia and Lithuania did not join the EFSF when they became ESM Members.
+Latvia, Lithuania, and Croatia did not join the EFSF when they became ESM Members.

 It consists of four layers: countries can self-insure against external shocks using foreign reserves or fiscal space at national level.
 At the bilateral level, there are swap lines concluded bilaterally among countries.
 At regional level, the protection comes from Regional Financing Arrangements.
 And finally, the IMF provides a global financial backstop.